The Best Anchor Poles For Your Kayak, SUP, or Canoe

 |Power-Pole 8' Ultra-Lite Spike||2 lbs||8' 6"||Fiberglass||$$$$|

 Even though this is the cheapest option, this is a great way to see if you want to use a stakeout pole.
+This is also the one I use and you can see it in the cover photo of this article.
 It’s an excellent starting stakeout pole!
 The YakStick Floating Stake-Out Stick provides effortless and silent anchoring in shallow waters.
 Available in 6ft, stake-out sticks are a preferred anchoring method in shallow coastal waters as well as in shallow lakes and streams.
 The new multi-purpose handle design allows for a firm grip when pushing through a variety of hard bottoms and can be flipped around to be used as a push pole mud foot or push off.

 - Low price for a solid stakeout pole